wasmCloud/wasmCloud/crates/providers/kv-redis/README.md

 ## Supplying Startup Configuration

 This provider also accepts a default URL as a configuration value on startup.
-If this value is supplied, then this URL will be used for actors linked with no values (you must still link the actor to the provider, even if there is no data).
+If this value is supplied, then this URL will be used for components linked with no values (you must still link the component to the provider, even if there is no data).
 URLs defined in link definitions take priority over the default URL.

 To supply the startup configuration, you can use `wash` to pass the `config-json` parameter to the start command: